pietarieronen/cdn-react-template/README.md

-# cdn-react-template
-CDN setup for React
+# CDN setup for React